 Did you Know that Effective Web Ministry is Work?

-We have come Using-the-new-media-fora long way on the web.
+We have come a long way on the web.
 That evolution has brought together new skills and technologies that are changing the way we communicate, collaborate, share information.
 Creative entrepreneurs have used Internet technology to bring us email, instant messages, friends and followers, tweets, smart phones, Google and Bing search engines and on and on.
 More new applications are being developed every minute.
 It can be overwhelming when we think about it.
 In fact, many of us in ministry don’t want to think about.

 During a 2012 interview by Andrea Tornielli, then Cardinal Jorge Mario Bergoglio (now Pope Francis) said the following about evangelization in Argentina and in particular Buenos Aires: